British captive freed from Iran after six years asks her government why it took so long to get her home

 British charity worker Nazanin Zaghari-Ratcliffe, freed from Iran after nearly six years, arrives in U.K.

-At a news conference at the British Parliament on Monday, Zaghari-Radcliffe said, “I was told many, many times that, ‘oh, we’re going to get you home.’
+At a news conference at the British Parliament on Monday, Zaghari-Radcliffe said: “I was told many, many times that, ‘Oh, we’re going to get you home.’
 That never happened.”

 She said she lost trust in the promises of politicians.